 No surprise then that hikers have made this land Down Under one of their go-to escapes.
-A lot come for the famous Great Walks and hardcore multi-day treks.
+Many come for the famous Great Walks and hardcore multi-day treks.
 But if time is tight, the following adventures take a day or less to complete, yet still cover some of the most breathtaking wonders the islands have to offer.

 Even the drive to the trailhead of Isthmus Peak is a doozy, as the milky-blue waters of Lake Hawea flash past car windows.
 Park up at one of the two lots on Makarora-Lake Hawea Road and then hit the track.
 First, weave through clusters of scented pines and dwarf palms.
 Then the path turns grassy, running between farm fields framed by the high eastern Otago ranges.
 The zigzags begin in earnest on the edge of the mountains.
-They zip left and right, occasionally opening onto rocky outcrops which make for perfect photo stops.
+They zip left and right, occasionally opening onto rocky outcrops that make for perfect photo stops.
 Nearing the summit, hikers cross over the ridges that bridge Lake Hawea with Lake Wanaka.
 Here, an amphitheatre of snow-capped peaks unfolds.
 The scene is dashed with tussocks and topped by the spires of the Mount Aspiring National Park to the west.

-Taking in the lush rainforests and coastal hills of the legendary Coromandel Peninsula, this four-hour walk (each way) is an extraordinary way to explore North Island.
+Taking in the lush rainforests and coastal hills of the legendary Coromandel Peninsula, this four-hour walk (each way) is an extraordinary way to explore the North Island.
 In a mecca for beach lazing and surfing in New Zealand, visitors can also turn their toes to the trail, on a route that encompasses old-growth kauri forests and remote coves like Poley Bay.
 The whole trip is relatively easy grade but rewards participants with a grand finale on bucolic Fletcher Bay, where emerald hills tumble straight into the Pacific Ocean.

 Prepare to be challenged by the Mueller Ridge ascent.
 Park up at the DOC centre in Mount Cook Village and be sure to check that the trail is safe – strong winds can often shut the higher paths.
 From there, the track runs under soaring Mount Cook, before switching to steep staircases.
 They are wide and well-maintained, but can seem endless.
 Altitude clocks up fast, as the clusters of wild herbs are slowly replaced by edelweiss and lichen blooms.
 Midway, the Sealy Tarns offer a stunning rest spot by a series of mirror-like ponds.
 Then the trail changes to an alpine track marked only by coloured poles.
 Up there, Robbie says it’s “nice to be away from the crowds of the Hooker Valley walk and see some of the most epic views of Mount Cook and Mount Sefton.”

-Clocking up a whopping 2,518 metres (8,261ft) on the edge of North Island, Mount Taranaki is a quintessential volcano cone.
-Despite the altitude, it can actually be conquered in a single day’s trekking, but it’s certainly not easy.
+Clocking up a whopping 2,518m (8,261ft) on the edge of North Island, Mount Taranaki is a quintessential volcano cone.
+Despite the altitude, it can actually be conquered in a single day’s trek, but it’s certainly not easy.
 There are sections that run over craggy lava flows and zigzag up stairways cut straight into the slopes.
 Robbie says of this one that, “It was a challenging walk, but well worth it for the incredible 360-degree views.”
 And they certainly are stunning, with even the outlines of the Kaikoura Range over on South Island visible on clear days.
 The Mount Taranaki Summit Track remains closed in winter, when the mountain is covered in snow.